Current Scholar Profiles

 Dr. Miller received a Ph.D. in economics from the University of Illinois at Urbana-Champaign in 2012.
 Her research fields are public economics and health economics.
 Her dissertation examines the effect of the 2006 Massachusetts health care reform on emergency room use.
-After completing the Program, she will assume a position as Assistant Professor of Economics at the University of Notre Dame.
+After completing the Program, she assumed a position as Assistant Professor of Economics at the University of Notre Dame.

 Dr. Pedraza holds a Ph.D. in political science from the University of Washington, and currently is on leave from Texas A&M University, where he is an assistant professor in the Political Science Department.
 The central inquiry underlying his research is how members of marginalized groups, particularly ethnic/racial minority groups and immigrants, integrate politically in the United States.
 Current projects focus on Latino trust toward government and the consequences of immigration enforcement for Latino use of social services.

 Dr. Schneider received his Ph.D. in sociology and social policy from Princeton University in 2012.
 His research is in the fields of social demography, economic sociology, and inequality and focuses on the family as a key mechanism in the production of race, class, and gender inequalities.
 His current and recent research includes an investigation of the role of personal wealth in marriage entry, a study of the effects of the great recession on relationship formation, quality, and dissolution, and a set of papers on how gender shapes housework time.
 After completing the Program, he will assume a position as Assistant Professor in the Department of Sociology at UC Berkeley.